 Exercise 14.3

 A miner has 1% of network hash power.
 What is their expected number of blocks per day?
 What is the standard deviation?
+(Hint: block counts are approximately Poisson, and a Poisson distribution's variance equals its mean.)

 Exercise 14.4